rafalradx/aspera-transfer-utils/README.md

 - Aspera Connect installed and configured.
 - SLURM installed and configured.
-- Bash shell.
+- Python installed.

 ## Configuration

-Edit the `aspera_config.sh` file to specify your settings:
+Edit the `config.txt` file to specify your settings:

 ```bash
 # Aspera settings